 Why Bathing with Elephants is Unhygienic and Unethical

-Keep scrolling down to find out why this is an activity you absolutely must avoid.
+Keep scrolling down to find out why.

 Elephant in Jungle Phuket